mickley/EMU/Modules/logging/Readme.md

 ## log.log()

 Logs a message with the specified log level.
-If that log level is l <= the logLevel setting, the message will be logged.
+If that log level is <= the logLevel setting, the message will be logged.
 Otherwise it'll be ignored.

 #### Syntax
 `log.log(message, level)`